vtex-apps/KI-367339/README.md

 This script solves the KI https://vtexhelp.zendesk.com/agent/tickets/367339.

-You need to add to the checkout at the `checkout6-custom.js`.
+You need to add the script to the checkout at the `checkout6-custom.js`.

 ## Contributors ✨